CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 3. Employee logs into account
 4. User goes to page to enter employee code
 5. System checks code against manager-created one
+6. Manager verifies that the account that used the code is correct
-6. System converts user account to employee account
+7. System converts user account to employee account